KlaytonPagel/FrontEnd-practice/README.md

 I still need to clean up the physics.

 I added a slider for the sand simulator, so you can now change the size of the sand.
 I made it so the sand is now cycling through the colors.
+I added the ability to click and hold to drop the sand.
+I made a cooldown to dropping sand so it doesn't drop every frame.